 At City Dogs, we have such a great community of humans and dogs, working together to help all of Cleveland’s adoptable dogs find their forever home and support ($) City Dogs efforts to do so.
 City Dogs facebook account (link below) has over 16,979 followers!
 And we have an “adopters” group to share photos and ask advice to each other.
 It’s such a great network of Cleveland dog lovers.
 From finding durable toys to finding caring Veterinarians, it’s such a great resource.

-Cat Rescue Story: Luna's Miracle Story: Click “Next” below!
+Cat Rescue Story: Maurice's New Life: Click “Next” below!

 is the award-winning coauthor of Training the Best Dog Ever